rurangiza/push_swap/README.md

 ### ~ in structure
 We receive a list of unordered numbers and we have to sort them with the least operations possible.
 - **2 stacks** : for the sorting, we have 2 stacks at our disposal.
 At the beginning, all numbers are on stack A abd stack B is empty.
 We can use stack B as temporary storage but after the sorting all numbers must be back in stack A. It's also worth noting that the stack must be created and can be a data structure of our choosing (array, linked-list,...)
-- **11 operations**: the operations we can perform to sort the numbers are the following:
+- **11 possible operations**: the only operations we can perform to sort the numbers are the following:
     - <code>pa</code>, <code>pb</code> : pushing the value at the top of stack_A to the the top of stack_A or the inverse
     - <code>sa</code>, <code>sb</code>, <code>ss</code> : swapping the first two values at the top of stack_A, stack_B or both
     - <code>ra</code>, <code>rb</code>, <code>rr</code> : sending the value at the bottom of stack_A, stack_B or both at the bottom